recursive-one/wiki.recursive.one/Exocortex.md

 - [Zettr](https://www.zettlr.com/)
 - any notetaking app that supports crosslinking and tagging (Obsidian, Roam, Org mode...)

+### Resources

+- ["How to take smart notes: 10 pronciples to revolutionize your note-taking and writing"](https://fortelabs.co/blog/how-to-take-smart-notes), a quick intro to Zettelkasten and author's thoughts about the ["How to take smart notes"](https://www.goodreads.com/book/show/34507927-how-to-take-smart-notes) book.

 ## Outliners

 Trees of nodes.
 Each node is a note.